piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-drift_diffusion/drift_diffusion.md

     cd $PICLAS_PATH

-where the variable PICLAS_PATH contains the path to the location of the piclas repository.
-If the piclas repository is located in the home directory,
+where the variable PICLAS_PATH contains the path to the location of the piclas repository and the create the build directory, in which the compilation process will take place.

-    cd /home/$(whoami)/piclas

-and the create the build directory, in which the compilation process will take place.
 This command should be run in the piclas folder.

     mkdir build_drift_diffusion